HowardHsuuu/HowardHsuuu.github.io/content/posts/LR/LLM-ToM.md

 * Some of the papers cited in this paper
 	1. https://www.nature.com/articles/s41586-021-03184-0
 	2. https://arxiv.org/vc/arxiv/papers/2302/2302.02083v1.pdf
-* This note was written with the assistance of Generative AI, quotes from the original paper, and is based on the content and results presented in the original paper.
+* This note was written with the assistance of Generative AI and quotes from the original paper, and is based on the content and results presented in the original paper.